For this chicken pasta dinner, the pasta, chicken, and creamy sauce cook right in the baking dish for an easy one-pan meal.

 - Preheat oven to 425°F.

-- In a 9×13-inch casserole dish, add 4 cups of the chicken stock and 1 teaspoon of the salt.
-Stir to combine and submerge the pasta into the liquid.
-Place chicken on top of pasta.
+- In a 9×13-inch casserole dish, combine 3 cups of the chicken stock, the water, and 1 teaspoon of the salt.

 - Cover tightly with aluminum foil.
 Place pan in oven.
 Bake 30 minutes.**

-- In a 4-cup measuring cup or medium bowl whisk together remaining 1 cup of chicken stock, remaining ½ teaspoon of salt, the cream, butter, cornstarch, pepper, and garlic powder until no lumps remain.
+- In a 4-cup measuring cup or medium bowl whisk together the remaining 1 cup of chicken stock, remaining ½ teaspoon of salt, the cream, cornstarch, garlic powder, and pepper until no lumps remain.
 Set aside.

 - Cover baking dish with foil.
 Place pan in oven.
 Bake 10 minutes more.

 - Remove baking dish from oven, immediately toss pasta to coat in sauce.
-Let stand 5 minutes before serving, sauce will thicken.
+Let stand uncovered for 5 minutes before serving (the sauce will thicken in this short time).